What Is the Down Payment on a $400k House?

 Minimum Credit Score: 580

-Interest rates are often lower on government-backed FHA loans than with conventional, although all FHA mortgages require you to pay a mortgage insurance premium (MIP) that persists for the life of your loan.
-This includes an upfront MIP of 1.75% and an annual MIP of 0.55%.
+Interest rates are often lower on FHA loans than with conventional financing.
+However, FHA mortgages require you to pay a mortgage insurance premium (MIP) that persists for the life of your loan.
+This includes an upfront MIP of 1.75%; annual MIP can range from 0.45% to 1.05% of the loan amount.

 Conventional Loan – 5% Down